-* Note: This in formation was compiled in 1997 and updated in 2010.
+Note: This information was compiled by Kurt Bell, railroad archivist, in 1997 and updated in 2010.
 Contact persons may have changed.

 Researchers seeking records of the now defunct Baldwin Locomotive Works (1833-1956) have several institutions from which to choose.
 It must be noted that the majority of the BLW records and drawings were disposed of when locomotive production ceased in the mid-1950s at its Eddystone, PA plant, and its archives were subsequently destroyed.
 What little that exists today is the result of quick and random action on the part of former employees and enthusiasts, who in many cases singlehandedly rescued BLW items from the company's wastebaskets.
 Private collections also retain much BLW memorbilia, albeit widely scattered.

 The following list does not claim to be complete, and should only serve as a guide to direct the individual in his search of those institutions which preserve extant BLW materials.

 P.O.
 Box 15, Strasburg, PA 17579, (717) 687-8628, email Railroad Museum of PA

 - A formidable collector of BLW materials, the Railroad Museum of Pennsylvania is home to the Baldwin Locomotive Works Negative Collection, which encompasses 13,000 negatives of steam, diesel, electric, battery, and fireless locomotives, as well as special events, buildings, non-railroad machinery and personalities associated with the company (catalog available).

 - Among the other holdings are approximately 7,000 4"X 7" data specification cards from the BLW Engineering Department files, negative log books, contact print files and a number of specialized photograph albums, all of which comprise the H.L.
 Broadbelt Collection.